chrplr/PCBS/how-to-solve-problems.md

 Chess puzzles, math problems, Sudoku, Go, Monopoly, video-games, cryptokitties, bla… bla… bla….

 In fact, a common pattern amongst successful people is their habit of practicing “micro problem-solving.”
 For example, Peter Thiel plays chess, and Elon Musk plays video-games.

-   “Byron Reeves said ‘If you want to see what business leadership may look like in three to five years, look at what’s happening in online games.’

    Fast-forward to today.
 Elon [Musk], Reid [Hoffman], Mark Zuckerberg and many others say that games have been foundational to their success in building their companies.” -- Mary Meeker (2017 internet trends report)